Ex-Velix-protocol/Dealer/README.md

 ### `relock`

 **Purpose:**
-Augments the locked Metis tokens and rewards for all active sequencers by transferring tokens to the sequencer agent contracts and invoking their relock functions.
+Augments the locked Metis tokens and and invoking their relock functions.

-**Returns:**
-- `totalProcessed` (`uint256`): Total amount of Metis tokens and rewards that have been relocked.

 **Usage Example:**
 ```solidity